andred1729/M-pact/README.md

 # Globe Simulator

-A minimalist CesiumJS setup that renders an interactive 3D globe packed with the Geometry & Appearance demo entities plus a scripted meteor re-entry.
+A minimalist CesiumJS setup that renders an interactive 3D globe focused on a scripted meteor re-entry.
 It prefers Cesium Ion resources when a token is supplied, but can fall back to open OpenStreetMap imagery so the showcase runs out of the box.

 ## Getting started